llastflowers/data-structures-and-algorithms/README.md

-# 11. Linked List Insertion
+# 11. Queue With Stacks

 ## Challenge
 Create a brand new PseudoQueue class.
 Do not use an existing Queue.
 Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below), but will internally only utilize 2 Stack objects.
 Ensure that you create your class with the following methods: